 Don’t get me wrong, there’s nothing wrong with working on your dreams.
 Everybody should do this to some extent.
 However, if you think you need to reach a certain milestone to be happy and won’t allow yourself peace before you get there, you will never find it.
 You’ll never be satisfied.

 Don’t stop working towards your goals in life but find a way to do so while enjoying the process.
 Life can be wasted chasing something you don’t really care about.
-And when you notice, it might be too late.
+And when you realize it, it might be too late.

 Toxic self-improvement habits are often the result of misunderstood coping mechanisms.